nryberg/flight_to_duckdb/SCHEDULED.md

 - **Daily Aggregation**: Every day at 1:00 AM (aggregates previous day's hourly files, removes duplicates)
 - **Weekly Aggregation**: Every Monday at 2:00 AM (aggregates previous week's daily files)

+### Backup Architecture

-All files are automatically backed up to `/mnt/usb3/tinkerboard/flights/` on the USB drive.
+All files are automatically backed up from **tinkerboard** to **littlebox** using rsync over SSH:
+- Files are created locally on tinkerboard in `~/flight_to_duckdb/parquet/`
+- After each operation, files are synced to `littlebox:/mnt/usb3/tinkerboard/flights/`
+- Rsync provides efficient, compressed transfers with automatic retry capability

 ## Prerequisites